oliwiah/Tesla_Battery_Range_Calc_React/README.md

 I reused some materials like data, images, css styles but also added my own funcionalities like SI units buttons and changed some css styles and animations to make it look a bit different.
 Then I rebuilt it in **React way**.

+The project has been bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Functionality

 With [this app](http://react-tesla-battery-range.surge.sh) you can check a battery range in **Tesla Car Model 3** according to a few variables: